Hugh IV of Cyprus: Accession

 On 31 March 1324, when King Henry died, a hurried assembly of liege men swore to protect Hugh's rights against any challengers.
 As Henry's only male relative remaining in the kingdom, Hugh was an obvious candidate to become the new king.
 Henry was buried on 1 April, and at the meeting of the High Court the next day, Hugh claimed the throne.
-His spokesman laid out arguments for a male successor, either misunderstanding or delibarely misrepresenting earlier precedents.
+His spokesman laid out arguments for a male successor, either misunderstanding or deliberately misrepresenting earlier precedents.
 The vassals accepted Hugh's claim in preference to his aunts Alice and Helvis.
 Hugh was crowned king of Cyprus on 15 April at the Cathedral of Saint Sophia in Nicosia.
 From Henry he also inherited the claim to the Kingdom of Jerusalem, the last piece of which had been lost to Muslims in 1291.
 Since the city of Tyre (in modern-day Lebanon), where the kings of Jerusalem were traditionally crowned, had also been conquered, Hugh received the crown of Jerusalem in Famagusta, deemed the best alternative by the vassals and the clergy.
 Hugh thus inaugurated a new custom among the Cypriot kings.

 One of Hugh's first acts upon his accession was having the High Court declare the forfeiture of the fiefs of all the vassals who had resisted his predecessor's restoration.
 Henry had kept them imprisoned since 1318, but Hugh decided to confiscate their land and release them.
 His goal may have been depriving his uncle Amalric's supporters of means to plot on behalf of Amalric's sons.
 In 1325 Hugh attempted to heal the rift between his family, the Lusignans, and the Ibelins, who had opposed Henry, through arranged marriages.